-While abuse and negligence of a daycare provider is shocking, it is not uncommon.
+While abuse and negligence by a daycare provider is shocking, it is not uncommon.
 In fact, according to the U.S. Department of Health & Human Services, there were roughly 2,700 instances of abuse by a daycare provider in 2010.

 If you suspect your child has been neglected or abused at a daycare facility in or around Clarendon, SC, a daycare injury attorney can review your case and go over legal options.
 Of course, your first step should be to ensure the safety of your child.

-What constitutes negligence of a South Carolina daycare provider?
+What Constitutes Negligence of a South Carolina Daycare Provider?

 When you drop your child off at daycare, you should be able to rest easy knowing they’re safe and sound while you’re away.
 Unfortunately, daycare facilities are often overcrowded and understaffed, so in some cases children may not receive the proper care and supervision they require.